GeckoG/streaming-02-multiple-processes/README.md

 When you get an error, read them carefully.

 - What error do you get?
+    sqlite3.OperationalError: database is locked
 - Can you tell what line it was executing when it failed?
+    Both the P2 and P3 users failed to insert their first pets, so when p2.start and p3.start were called, process_two and process_three weren't able to call insert_pet and open a connection, since P1 hadn't closed their connection yet.

 ## Database Is Locked Error